NoSQL Databases Overview

 Not all NoSQL databases use the same data model.
 Although the primary distinction between a relational data store and a NoSQL database is the data model, there are several different types of NoSQL data model.
 Below are descriptions of three of the most popular data models used in NoSQL databases:

-Graph model: Graph models usually require all the data to reside on one machine which negates one of the key advantages of NoSQL databases.
+Graph model: NoSQL databases using the graph model usually require all the data to reside on one machine which negates one of the key advantages of NoSQL databases.
 This class of databases uses structures like data modes, edges and properties, making it easier to model relationships between entities in an application.

 NoSQL database costs can be a complex issue.
 Although the database itself can be free or much less expensive than a traditional relational database, the cost of maintaining a NoSQL product can be higher.
 Part of the reason for this is that expertise in the various types of NoSQL database is harder to find than traditional SQL expertise.